acend/helm-basics-training/README.md

 The Techlab content resides within the [content](content) directory.

-The main part are the labs, which can be found at [content/labs](content/labs).
+The main part are the labs, which can be found at [content/en/docs](content/en/docs).

 ## Hugo

-Helm Techlab is built using the static page generator [Hugo](https://gohugo.io/) and published at [helm-techlab.k8s.puzzle.ch](https://helm-techlab.k8s.puzzle.ch/).
+Helm Techlab is built using the static page generator [Hugo](https://gohugo.io/) and is published at [helm-techlab.k8s.puzzle.ch](https://helm-techlab.k8s.puzzle.ch/).

 The page uses the [dot theme](https://github.com/themefisher/dot) which is included as a Git Submodule.